 - Alcohol impairs judgment.
 It has many chemical affects on the brain, including increasing levels of norepinephrine, the neurotransmitter responsible for arousal and heightened excitement, and an increase in impulsivity as well as a reduction in impulse control.

 - Alcohol has the greatest effects on the prefrontal cortex of the brain.
 This is the area responsible for decision making and rational thought, both of which are depressed after drinking alcohol.
 The prefrontal cortex also has control over aggressive behavior.

 - Alcohol decreases energy consumption in the cerebellum.
 The cerebellum is responsible for controlling the body’s motor activity and overall physical coordination.

-What Massage Does to the Body
+What Massage Could Potentially Do to the Body

-- Increases the effects of alcohol.
+- Increase the effect of alcohol

-- Depending on the type of massage given, it can act as a stimulant or it can relax (have a sedative effect on) the mind and body.
+- Depending on the type of massage given, it can act as a stimulant or it can relax (have a sedative effect on) the mind and body

 Anyone who has gotten a good, relaxing massage knows that for awhile afterward, the receiver may be a little wobbly, perhaps even lightheaded.
 And that is without any added intoxicants.
 A person driving home after getting a massage as well as consuming a glass of wine or champagne can very well be a danger to him or herself, or others.
 It could also cost you your license to practice.

 Earn continuing education credit for this article contained in our Common Pathologies & Complaints series.
-Click here to enroll.
+Click here to enroll